 Holding an undergraduate degree in behavioral neuroscience from Lehigh University, Mr. Geiger graduated with honors from the Wharton School of Business at the University of Pennsylvania with an MBA in finance and strategic management.

-Internationally renowned cardiovascular surgeon Dr. Bruce Ferguson is one of the creators of RFPi’s proprietary and innovative real-time imaging technology.
-And as Chief Medical Officer at RFPi, he will be instrumental in guiding the development of applications and intellectual property moving forward.
+Internationally renowned cardiovascular surgeon Dr. Bruce Ferguson is one of the creators of RFPi’s proprietary and innovative Multi-spectral Physiologic Visualization (MSPV) real-time imaging technology platform.
+He continues to be instrumental in guiding the development of clinical applications and physician adoption of the MSPV platform as Chief Medical Officer of RFPi, Inc.

 Dr. Ferguson is a highly regarded leader in his field of expertise.
-He currently serves as the international surgical lead on the International Study of Comparative Health Effectiveness with Medical and Invasive Approaches (ISCHEMIA), the purpose of which is to determine the best management strategy for higher-risk patients with stable ischemic heart disease, a study sponsored by the National Heart, Blood and Lung Institute (NHLBI), part of the National Institutes of Health.
-He also served as principle investigator on ECU’s component of a joint Duke University/East Carolina Heart Institute clinical site of the NHLBI Cardiac Surgical Network from 2007-2013.
+He was a pioneer in Near-Infrared Fluorescence (NIRF) imaging in cardiac surgery, having performed over 1000 cases using that imaging modality as standard of care.
+He has served for 11 years as the international surgical lead on the International Study of Comparative Health Effectiveness with Medical and Invasive Approaches (ISCHEMIA) Trial, the purpose of which is to determine the best management strategy for higher-risk patients with stable ischemic heart disease, a study sponsored by the National Heart, Blood and Lung Institute (NHLBI).
+He also served as Principal Investigator on ECU’s component of a joint Duke University/East Carolina Heart Institute clinical site of the NHLBI Cardiac Surgical Network from 2007-2013.

-An early adopter of data-driven and quality-outcomes medicine who has extensive experience in clinical databases, Dr. Ferguson was the first chairman of the Society of Thoracic Surgeons’ Council on Quality, Research and Patient Safety, which manages the organization’s national databases.
-He was a member of the Institute of Medicine group that recently authored “Best Care at Lower Cost: The Path to Continuously Learning Health Care in America.”
+An early adopter of data-driven and quality-outcomes medicine who has extensive experience in clinical databases, Dr. Ferguson was the first chairman of the Society of Thoracic Surgeons (STS) Council on Quality, Research and Patient Safety, which manages the organization’s national databases.
+He was a member of the Institute of Medicine group that authored “Best Care at Lower Cost: The Path to Continuously Learning Health Care in America.”
+He led for 7 years the largest quality improvement RCT in medicine using the STS Adult Cardiac database, funded by AHRQ.